RPinkha/June-Code-Jam-2024/README.md

 This optimization not only achieves the primary goal of route efficiency but also provides a comprehensive approach to more sustainable and enjoyable travel.
 It underscores the value of optimization techniques in achieving practical and impactful results.

 ### Prospective Developments and Next Steps
-This was a short turn around project and some elements were not able to be explored, so here are some improvements we would make:
+Despite the quick turnaround, significant effort was dedicated to this project.
+However, some elements could not be fully explored.
+Here are some potential improvements:

 **Data Science Enhancements:**

 - Flexible Starting Point: Implementing a feature that allows users to choose a flexible starting point for route calculations, rather than a fixed starting location.
-This will improve the applicability of the tool for various use cases.
-- Dynamic Stop Management: Developing algorithms that support the addition or removal of stops dynamically.
-This will enable more flexible and efficient route optimization tailored to user needs.
+Ability to support support the addition or removal of stops dynamically.
 - Further Analysis: Conduct a comparative analysis of visitor data across different years.
 Create an NLP component to compare similar keywords in descriptions, enabling users to choose locations based on description similarities or interests.

 **Software Engineering Enhancements:**

 ### Members: